chrismckelt/lacjam/README.md

 =======================
 <br/>
 A framework for building web apps.
-- C# event sourcing model
+- C# CQRS
 - Typescript + Angular + Karma for UI
-- F# for unit, REST integration test suite + Canopy for UI testing
+- F# for unit/REST integration testing  (with XUnit)
+- Canopy for UI testing
 <br/>